justinjudefernandes/CyberLure-A-Phishing-Simulation-Security-Awareness-Platform/README.md

 Each employee receives a focused learning experience by viewing their assigned training content and completing the corresponding assessment.
 The platform records their progress, assessment results, and completion status, providing administrators with a clear view of training compliance across the organization.

-📌 Refer to the below screenshots:
+📌 Refer to the below screenshots: (left to right)

 <img width="390" height="230" alt="01-create-training-campaign" src="https://github.com/user-attachments/assets/4a54e7b0-9636-4572-83b3-6bfa52878871" />
 <img width="390" height="230" alt="02-mandatory-training-dashboard" src="https://github.com/user-attachments/assets/6fac07cf-2410-4a29-b98f-d6590a85d845" />